• SPEAKERS

 Caroline Vicini

+H.E.
 Ambassador of Sweden to France

 Ambassador Caroline Vicini handed over her letters of accreditation to President Macron on September 1st 2025.
 She came to France from Kenya where she led Sweden’s largest embassy in the world for 5 years.
 She was, in parallel, Sweden’s Permanent Representative to United Nations Environment Programme (UNEP) and UN Habitat, as well as accredited to the Seychelles and the Comoros.
 She has also been ambassador to Afghanistan.